 Thierry Gagné, PhD

-My program of research aims to better understand 1) the role of the transition to adulthood in the development of health inequalities over the life-course and 2) changes in mental health and behaviours across the most recent generations - Gen X's, Millennials, and Gen Z's - to have reached adulthood over time.
+My program of research aims to better understand: 1) the role of the transition to adulthood in the development of health inequalities over the life-course and 2) changes in health inequalities among young adults across the most recent generations - Gen X's, Millennials, and Gen Z's - to have reached adulthood.

 Do not hesitate to contact me at email@example.com!

 I am a Banting Research Fellow (2022-23) holding honorary positions in the Department of Epidemiology and Public Health at University College London (UK) and Department of Epidemiology, Biostatistics, and Occupational Health at McGill University (Canada).

 I was previously funded through fellowships from the Canadian Institutes for Health Research (CIHR) and Fonds de Recherche du Québec - Santé (FRQS).